cssamgil/AssignmentsInPython/README.md

 # AssignmentsInPython
-This repository is created to display the project a did while studying the programing language Python in 2021!
+This repository is created to display the projects a did while studying the programing language Python in 2021!